top of page

 Redemptive World-Building: Lafferty insists that true creation must acknowledge the Incarnation as its foundation.
 For him, leaving out Redemption doesn’t just weaken a world—it renders it hollow.
 His vision rejects neutral storytelling; instead, all meaningful subcreation must align with the “real shape of history” to avoid becoming a “screaming void.”

 Sacramental Poesis: Lafferty’s fiction is anchored in a deeply ordered vision of reality, rooted in Scholastic metaphysics.
-Creation follows a divine pattern—distinction, adornment, and fulfillment—where everything participates in being according to its ontological weight.
-His characters and worlds are not psychological constructs but mirrors of reality’s hierarchy.
-Storytelling, for Lafferty, is not mere invention but a participation in divine creativity, moving toward an ultimate end.
+Creation follows a divine pattern (distinction, adornment, and fulfillment) where everything participates in being according to its ontological weight.
+His characters and worlds are not psychological constructs but pictures of hierarchy.
+Storytelling, for Lafferty, is joyous invention but also participation in divine creativity, moving toward an ultimate end.

 Sliding Scale of Allegory: Lafferty employs a dynamic range of allegorical techniques, from structured continuous allegory—where symbols directly shape plot logic—to freer, more elusive forms that resist fixed interpretation.
 This sliding scale allows him to encode propositional truths while simultaneously gesturing toward deeper, anagogical realities.
 His allegories are neither rigid nor haphazard but deliberately calibrated to challenge, misdirect, and ultimately reveal hidden dimensions of meaning within his fiction.